-Cointreau has a beautiful orange scent and an intense citric flavor.
+The tasty orange liqueur is a specific type of Triple Sec with a beautiful citrus scent and an intense orange flavor.
 It's best-known for being part of classics like the Margarita or Cosmopolitan, but you can use it in many more cocktail recipes.

 The Margarita is a member of the Daisy cocktails family.
 Drinks in this category are typically made of a spirit base, citrus juice, and a liqueur to sweeten the drink.

 A proper Margarita is made of Tequila, fresh and tangy lime juice, and Cointreau.
 Of course, you shouldn't forget about the obligatory salt rim.
 If that recipe is too tart for you, add a dash of simple syrup or agave nectar to your mixed drink.